CSCI156/Activity-5.2/README.md

 #### 1. You are responsible for writing a program that will help 5000 people register for a meeting.
 To keep the demand down,
 people with last names

-               a<= name <= freeman are in room 121 freeman < name <= michelson are in room 201 michelson < name <= oppenheimer are in room 226
+               a <= name <= freeman are in room 121
+               freeman < name <= michelson are in room 201
+               michelson < name <= oppenheimer are in room 226
                oppenheimer < name <= z are in room 232

-Write a procedure that takes a person’s last name and prints out their room number.
+Write a procedure that takes a person’s last name in lower case and prints out their room number.

 #### 2. The next program will have 10 global variables: